Table of Contents

 Syslog Reports enable you to scan the consolidated log database for specific entries.
-This report is typically used by compliance and audit professionals while auditing domain controllers and stand-alone servers.
+This report is typically used by compliance and audit professionals to audit Linux servers and hardware devices.

 - From the Menu Bar select File | New.
 The Create New Object View displays.